brian-j-smith/Mamba.jl/doc/samplers/slicesimplex.rst

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

-.. function:: slicesimplex!(v::SliceSimplexVariate, logf::Function; scale::Real=1.0)
+.. function:: sample!(v::SliceSimplexVariate)

-    Simulate one draw from a target distribution using a slice simplex sampler.
+    Draw one sample from a target distribution using the SliceSimplex sampler.
 Parameters are assumed to be continuous and constrained to a simplex.

     **Arguments**

         * ``v`` : current state of parameters to be simulated.
-        * ``scale`` : value ``0 < scale <= 1`` by which to scale the standard simplex to define an initial space from which to simulate values.
-        * ``logf`` : function that takes a single ``DenseVector`` argument of parameter values at which to compute the log-transformed density (up to a normalizing constant).

     **Value**